eiko03/loop_it/README.md

 ```shell
 cp .env.example .env && composer install && php artisan key:generate && php artisan jwt:secret && php artisan migrate
 ```
-> Change && if you are not using bash to something appropriate
+> Change && if you are not using bash as shell to something appropriate

 This will seed 5 random users and 51 cars
 You can log in by